inlays-onlays-header.jpg

 Beautiful smile

-Inlays and onlays blend seamlessly with natural teeth.
+Dental inlays and onlays blend seamlessly with your natural teeth.

 Long-lasting solution

-We use durable materials to provide a reliable, long-lasting solution to damaged teeth.
+We use durable materials to provide a long-lasting and reliable solution for damaged teeth.

 Preserve tooth structure

-Less healthy tooth structure removal; important for strength and integrity of the tooth.
+Getting inlays and onlays means less healthy tooth structure removal, which is important for the strength and integrity of the tooth.

 What are Inlays and Onlays?